ErikScow/node-api-challenge/README.md

 - [ ] How can we partition our application into sub-applications?

+        QUESTION ANSWERS:

+1. The two major parts of Express are the ability to do routing and the ability to include middleware.

+2. Middleware is simply code to execute in between receiving a request and firing the corresponding handler.

+3. A resource is data that we are pulling from a database.

+4. To let a client know that a request was successful we will send back a res.response(200) usually.

+5. We can partition our application into sub-applications by using express’s routing feature and importing routes into our main server application as a kind of middleware.

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.